hemidactylus/pyschroedinger/README.md

 ## To Do

-Deep refactoring of the qpong part
+Deep refactoring of the qpong part: make it readable, more smaller modules!

-A proper messaging system for on-screen: restore title also in init, better handling of message lines, formatting etc
+On-screen properly formatted display

-State machine to handle game
+To score a point, player must maintain goal for x frames (?)

-What can be made in-place in the integrator?
-Not much, apparently.
-This bites.
+Colors( <-> players ) and panel display

 ## Get it running